Terms and Conditions

 Schedule 1 – Data Protection Obligations

-(i) comply with all applicable Data Protection Legislation in the Processing of the Customer Personal Data; and
+(i) comply with all applicable Data Protection Legislation; and

-(ii) not Process the Customer Personal Data other than on the Customer’s lawful documented instructions.
+(ii) only Process the Customer Personal Data in accordance with the Customer’s lawful documented instructions.

-- The Supplier shall take all reasonable steps to ensure the reliability of all Personnel who may have access to Customer Personal Data, ensuring in each case that access is strictly limited to those individuals who need to know/access the Customer Personal Data and ensuring that all such individuals are subject to adequate confidentiality undertakings or professional or statutory obligations of confidentiality.
+3. The Supplier shall take all reasonable steps to ensure the reliability of any Personnel who may have access to Customer Personal Data, ensuring in each case that access is strictly limited to those individuals who need to know/access the Customer Personal Data and ensuring that all such individuals are subject to adequate confidentiality undertakings or professional or statutory obligations of confidentiality.